HR 180 - Employee Benefits Policy

 If you have any questions about your rights under FMLA please contact the Human Resources Office.

-Eligible CWI employees may use up to eight (8) weeks of paid parental leave due to the birth or adoption of a child.
-The purpose of this is to enable the employee to care for and bond with a newborn or newly adopted child.
+Eligible CWI employees may use up to eight (8) weeks of paid parental leave due to the birth, adoption, foster care or kinship placement of a child.
+The purpose of this is to enable the employee to care for and bond with a newborn, newly adopted child, or newly placed child in foster care or kinship care.
 Paid parental leave shall run concurrently with leave under the Family and Medical Leave Act (FMLA), as applicable.
-Any leave taken under this policy that falls under the definition of circumstances qualifying for leave due to the birth or adoption of a child, will be counted toward the twelve (12) weeks of available FMLA leave.
-An employee will be eligible for paid parental leave even if the employee has otherwise exhausted their FMLA time prior to the birth of the child.
+Any leave taken under this policy that falls under the definition of circumstances qualifying for leave due to the birth, adoption, foster care or kinship placement of a child, will be counted toward the twelve (12) weeks of available FMLA leave.
+An employee will be eligible for paid parental leave even if the employee has otherwise exhausted their FMLA time prior to the birth or placement of the child.
 If an employee becomes eligible for FMLA while on paid parental Leave, the employee must apply for and use FMLA.

 Eligibility Requirements: To be eligible for Paid Parental Leave benefits, the employee must meet the following criteria: